littleredpolkadot/Interactive-Lab-Hub/Lab 6/README.md

 <img src="imgs/IMG_0270.jpg" height="200" />
-We need to use the screen to display the color detection, so we need to stop the running piscreen.service

-**Stop Screen service (make your screen available again):**
+We need to use the screen to display the color detection, so we need to stop the running piscreen.service to make your screen available again

 ```bash
 # stop the screen service
 sudo systemctl stop piscreen.service